serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 ---
-title: Advanced plugin development - Extending the core lifecycle
+title: Advanced Plugin Development - Extending The Serverless Core Lifecycle
-description: How to expose lifecycle hooks in a hook driven plugin
+description: Learn how to expose lifecycle hooks in a hook-driven Serverless plugin.
-date: 2017-03-02
+date: 2017-03-08
+thumbnail:
 layout: Post
 authors:
   - FrankSchmid
 ---
-# Advanced plugin development - Extending the core lifecycle

-## Introduction
+# Introduction

-In Serverless 1.x you can easily write plugins that add additional commands who in turn define a lifecycle that can be hooked by other plugins.
+In Serverless 1.x you can easily write plugins to add additional commands that in turn define a lifecycle that can be hooked by other plugins.
 This works great as long as you initiate your plugin functionality by invoking it through the defined commands.

-But imagine, you have written a plugin (myplugin) that adds some functionality to the standard behavior of Serverless, i.e. the plugin does not offer any explicit commands but only hooks into Serverless' core lifecycle events.
+But imagine, you've written a plugin (myplugin) that adds some functionality to the standard behavior of Serverless, i.e. the plugin does not offer any explicit commands, but only hooks into Serverless' core lifecycle events.

 ```js
   this.hooks = {